mnikliborc/clicktrace/README.md

-# Clicktrace - an automatic screen capture application.
+# An automatic screen capture application.

 **It's main idea is to take screenshots whenever something changes on the screen.**